Birthmark-Standard/Birthmark/README.md

 The Birthmark Standard authenticates images at the hardware level using each camera's unique sensor fingerprint.
 When a photo is taken, the camera's secure element cryptographically signs the image hash using rotating keys that only the manufacturer can validate.
 These hashes are stored on a custom Birthmark blockchain operated by like-minded institutions (universities, archives, journalism organizations).

-**The result:** Anyone can verify that an image originated from a legitimate camera at a specific time, even after the image has been copied, compressed, cropped, or had its metadata stripped.
+**The result:** Anyone can verify that an image originated from a legitimate camera at a specific time.
+The blockchain stores authentication independently of image metadata, so verification works even if the image is converted to different formats or has metadata stripped.
+Editing operations that want to maintain authentication must declare their transformations and pass deviation validation.
 No accounts required.
 No gas fees.
 No centralized gatekeepers.
 Just cryptographic proof.

 ### Key Properties